ColleagueRiley/Software-Rendering/README.md

 bi.bV5BitCount = 32;
 bi.bV5Compression = BI_BITFIELDS;

-// where it can expect to find the rgba data
+// where it can expect to find the RGBA data
-// (note : this might need to be changed according to the edianness) bi.bV5BlueMask = 0x00ff0000;
+// (note: this might need to be changed according to the endianness) bi.bV5BlueMask = 0x00ff0000;
 bi.bV5GreenMask = 0x0000ff00;
 bi.bV5RedMask = 0x000000ff;